dpletzke/scheduler/README.md

 Interview scheduler is a project coded with guidance during the Lighthouse labs Bootcamp.
 It is written with functional React, developed on a component level with storybook and tested with Jest and Cypress.
 Backend and styling were provided by the course.

+## Project Features

+Users can view existing interviews for a week and schedule their own.
+Users are shown a selection of interviewers for each day.
+Users can edit or cancel any interview.
+Interview spots display a in-progress status when saving or deleting.

 ## Final Product